 Benefits of The Lawn Mower 3.0

-The 3.0 is a trimmer designed specifically for male grooming.
-It has a ton of features that make ball hair trimming an amazing experience.
+The 3.0 is a trimmer explicitly designed for male grooming.
+It has a ton of features that make ball hair trimming a fantastic experience.
 For starters, the trimmer has SkinSafe™ technology.
-Basically, this is a blade module design that makes it very difficult to cut yourself.
+This technology is a blade module design that makes it very difficult to cut yourself.
 This one feature alone can solve all of your problems, but it isn't alone.

-Aside from leaving your precious undercarriage intact, trimming offers some important advantages.
+Aside from leaving your precious undercarriage intact, trimming offers some critical advantages.
 The first of those is reducing razor burn.
-Razor burn can be initiated by a couple of things.
-For some guys, the simple act of scraping a razor against the flesh causes inflammation in the form of burning, itching and/or red skin.
+A couple of things can initiate razor burn.
+For some guys, the simple act of scraping a razor against the flesh causes inflammation in the form of burning, itching, and/or red skin.
 For a lot of other guys, the problem emerges when prickly hairs start pushing back through the surface of the skin.
-Trimming clearly sidesteps both of these issues.
+Trimming sidesteps both of these issues.

-If you’re not fully convinced, then you should also consider style.
+If you need further convincing, then you should also consider style.
 When you take a razor to ball sack, there's only one possible outcome, stylistically.
 You're turning your nuts into a naked mole-rat.
-Sure, shaved balls are widely accepted in modern society.
-That doesn't mean they represent the pinnacle of manscaping.
-Instead, shaved balls are the peanut butter and jelly of manscaping.
+Sure, modern society widely accepts shaved balls.
+That doesn't mean they represent the pinnacle of male grooming.
+Instead, shaved balls are the peanut butter and jelly of male grooming.
 Sure, they're reliable, but when you branch out, your options blossom.

-Instead of going bald, you can use your trimmer to make your pubic hair look however we want.
+Instead of going bald, you can use your trimmer to make your pubic hair look however you want.
 Usually, we'll give out some ideas to stimulate the brain juices, but we don't want to stifle your creativity today.
-Simply realize that a trimmer is a better tool than a razor for your balls.
+Realize that a trimmer is a better tool than a razor for your balls.
 The rest can come to you in good time.

 We're firmly convinced.
 When it comes to grooming your balls, trimming is the best option.
-If for any reason, you can't or won't take the trimming route, there are two more alternatives to consider.
+If you can't or won't take the trimming route for any reason, there are two more alternatives to consider.

 But, since waxing is out for most guys with a sense of self-preservation, you need another option.
 Hair removal cream often comes to mind.
 Before you hop into the car and head to the store (who are we kidding, you're shopping online for depilatories), you want to know that they can be rough.
-Even if they’re advertised as being super gentle and ball friendly, you might react adversely to the chemicals.
-The smart choice is to always test your reaction to a cream on your wrist or another safe body part before you commit chemicals to your balls.
-If you find something that works, then you have a painless way to keep the boys nice and smooth.
+Advertising chemicals as super gentle and ball friendly does not mean you won't react adversely.
+The smart choice is to always test your reaction to a cream on your wrist or another safe body part before committing chemicals to your balls.
+If you find something that works, you have a painless way to keep the boys nice and smooth.

 If we're all on the same page, here's the game plan.
-You're going to completely replace your razor with your Lawn Mower 3.0 for the purpose of grooming your balls.
-The next step is to learn how to really do that.
+You're going to completely replace your razor with your Lawn Mower 3.0 to groom your balls.
+The next step is to learn how to do that.

 You're going to have to make a choice.
 The 3.0 can get a pretty darn close trim.
-You're going to have to decide if that's what you really want.
-The veterans of manscaping among you should already understand that cropping ball hair super short comes at a price.
+You're going to have to decide if that's what you want.
+The veterans of male grooming should already understand that cropping ball hair super short comes at a price.
 You get testicular stubble.
 That's not a disease, but you might think it is.
-Short, sharp little ball hairs pretty much turn your own skin into sandpaper, and it's not nice.
+Short, sharp little ball hairs pretty much turn your skin into sandpaper, and it's not nice.
 You can groom every day to overcome this, or you can give in and let the hair rest a little longer.

 The second option is a pretty popular choice with most guys.
 Instead of removing the guards and getting as close a trim as humanly possible, you're going to leave the guards on.
 If you have a good idea of how long you need to leave the hair, you can pick the shortest reasonable guard from the start.
 If you aren't sure, start with the longest and work your way down.
 The idea is that you're getting the ball hair as short as possible before it bristles.

 You're still going to have beautifully groomed testicles.
-In fact, a proper trim looks better than a complete shave on most guys.
+A proper trim looks better than a complete shave on most guys.
 The aesthetic will work.
 You'll also get that freeing feeling of having untangled pubes that don't catch and tug throughout the day.
-Most importantly, you're completely eliminating skin damage from shaving, along with razor burn and prickly ball hair.
+Most importantly, you're eliminating skin damage from shaving, along with razor burn and prickly ball hair.
 You're winning several times over.

 We've already talked about Crop Cleanser and exfoliating, so we won't rehash those concepts.
 Instead, allow us a moment to explain why grooming in the shower is not ideal.
 Mostly, it boils down to two simple truths.
 The first is that body hair clogs drains.
 You can catch some of it with a mesh drain guard, but the little clippings will still get in the pipes.
 Eventually, you're going to have an expensive problem.